chicagopcdc/docs.pedscommons.org/docs/DataPortalUserGuide.md

 ![Explore Expand](img/filters.png)

 Note: some filters, such as **Age at Censor Status** have a slider to select an age range.
+Age is shown in days.

 ![Age at Censor Status](img/image13.png)